peekdistrict/peekdistrict/CONTRIBUTING.md

 ### How to Get Started

-To start with, we are eleborating upon other people's work on Open Street Map.
+To start, we are simply eleborating upon other people's work on Open Street Map.
 This is already not a unique project, and your contribution will assist a greater privacy effort globally.
+Open Source projects require many hands to make things progress.
+Even just a few minutes of your time will improve your knowledge, but the ultimate goal is to improve the data available.

-As a reflection of this, we are initially using the same framework they have started.
+As a reflection of this, we are initially using the same workfloe already started in OSM (nicely seen in the Germany based project [Surveillance Under Serveillance](https://kamba4.crux.uberspace.de/)).
 We will not be using a collaborative database, as Open Street Map will handle this for us.
+You might feel a little overwhelmed, but the basic workflow is this:

+  * Spot a camera
+  * Note its location
+  * Create a node in OSM
+  * Tag the node with `man_made=surveillance`

 If you have suggestions or changes to this initial workflow, [create an issue](https://github.com/peekdistrict/peekdistrict/issues), or submit a change as set out in the next section.